fishbone999/RICE_PYTHON_CLASS/README.md

 Coursera

-The python programs of rice's class are depended on codeskulptor.  website is http://www.codeskulptor.org/
+The python programs of rice's courses are depended on codeskulptor.  website is http://www.codeskulptor.org/